La Gioiosa: Cecilia B and me

 Varleton McDonald (Wé’s father and manager), Wé Ani McDonald, and Michael Amorgianos (Lawrence Middle School psychologist), January 2023

-Wé’s voice and musical choices take me back to the day, about sixty years, when pop music entered my life, washing away life’s dirt as images of war, assassinations, and race riots washed across the TV screen.
+Wé’s voice and musical choices take me back to the day, over sixty years ago, when pop music entered my life, washing away life’s dirt as images of war, assassinations, and race riots washed across the TV screen.

 Her voice is more than pleasant: it’s a delivery system for aesthetic endorphins, an oasis and tonic for my soul.